dilip278/Api-Home-Assignment/README.md

 # Api-Home-Assignment
-This is a assignment o develop rest api for a company
+This is a assignment to develop rest api for a company